9dots/devBots/lesson_3.md

 ```
 6. Within curly braces, we write the result of that condition.
 If the input is equal to forward, what must happen after?
   + Choose a fun action for students to do!
-  + Note the placement of the curly braces.
-Does this syntax look familiar?
 ```js
 if (shoeColor === 'white') {
   meow()